CiscoDevNet/ydk-gen/README.md

   --generate-doc      Generation documentation
   --output-directory  The output-directory .
 If not specified the output can be found under `ydk-gen/gen-api/python`
 ```
+The below steps specify how to use `ydk-gen` to generate the python core and a python bundle.
+Similar steps can be followed for C++.
+Pre-generated bundles and core are available for python and C++: [ydk-py](https://github.com/CiscoDevNet/ydk-py) and [ydk-cpp](https://github.com/CiscoDevNet/ydk-cpp).

 ### First step: choose your bundle profile